On adjoint Bloch--Kato Selmer groups for $\mathrm{GSp}_{2g}$

-{ \paragraph{Abstract.} In this paper, we complete our previous work about the pairing on the cuspidal eigenvariety associated with $\mathrm{GSp}_{2g}$.
-More precisely, we (conjecturally) justify the terminology of `adjoint $p$-adic $L$-function' defined in our previous work.
-Our strategy is based on the study of families of Galois representations on the cuspidal eigenvariety associated with $\mathrm{GSp}_{2g}$, linking the adjoint $p$-adic $L$-function with the adjoint Bloch--Kato Selmer group.
-Such a strategy is inspired by the book of J. Bella\"iche and G. Chenevier. }
+{ \paragraph{Abstract.} We study the adjoint Bloch--Kato Selmer groups attached to a classical point in the cuspidal eigenvariety associated with $\mathrm{GSp}_{2g}$.
+Our strategy is based on the study of families of Galois representations on the eigenvariety, which is inspired by the book of J. Bellaiche and G. Chenevier. }